-With a slight flavor of toasted nuts, Madeira pairs well with cheeses that also have a nutty character, such as Gruyere, Petite Basque, and Zamarano.
+With a slight flavor of toasted nuts, Madeira pairs well with cheeses that also have a nutty character, such as Gruyère, Petite Basque, and Zamorano.
 Madeira pairs well with blue cheeses as well.

 04 of 07

 The flavor of this sweet wine from France is often compared to apricots, peaches, and honey with a little touch of nuttiness.
-This flavor profile pairs well with blue cheeses or salty washed rind cheeses like Epoisses, a pungent "stinky cheese" with a rich somewhat meaty flavor.Continue to 5 of 7 below.
+The flavor profile of sauternes pairs well with blue cheeses or salty washed rind cheeses like Epoisses, a pungent "stinky cheese" with a rich somewhat meaty flavor.Continue to 5 of 7 below.

 05 of 07

 All Rieslings—dry, off-dry, and sweet—are especially cheese-friendly wines.
 If you're serving cheese as a dessert course, look for Rieslings with Spatlese, Auslese, Beerenauslese, or Late Harvest on the label, as these words all indicate the Riesling will be on the sweeter side.